 Can You Get the Chase Sapphire Preferred 100,000 Point Offer?

-Link: Chase Sapphire Preferred 100K Point Offer This is an affiliate link – thanks for the support!
+Link: Chase Sapphire Preferred 100K Point Offer This is personal referral offer that will give me points as well – thanks for the support!

 Chase has a couple of big rules that block the way of potential cardholders.
 One is known as “Chase 5/24” and the other concerns when you last received a bonus on a Chase Sapphire card.
 After you clear those hurdles, you still need to pass things like the actual application which will based on things like a credit score and also Chase checking your relationship with them.